ztchia/ibilik-accessment/README.md

 # AirBnB Ruby Assessment
 This is a question repo for testing your server understanding for Ruby server.
 You'll be building an iBilik backend server application.

 Included is a Sinatra Web Server version 0.0.6 based on https://github.com/hollowaykeanho/sinatra-web-server.
+You can obtain an updated version from the given link.

 # Purpose
 The assessment goal is to test your understanding about ActiveRecord, ActiveRecord Relationship and Association, RESTFUL standards and MVC through the use of Sinatra framework, structured to mimic Rails.